Gorisek-Bros/docs/pillars.md

 | n[top, bottom] | Float | The top or bottom height in position perpendicular relative to [t, b]refy? profile | True     |

 ::: tip
 If you are a beginner you don't have to use all these position attributes.
-The most basic are enough - x1 and x2, lz and rz, ty and by.
+The most basic is enough - x1 and x2, lz and rz, ty and by.
 :::

 ## Multiple pillars

 ::: tip
-If steps between the next pillars are the same, you can use the step and count attributes to create multiple pillars using only one element.
+If the steps between the next pillars are the same, you can use the step and count attributes to create multiple pillars using only one element.
 :::

 | Name  | Type     | Default value | Description                     | Optional |